 - How your life has been affected by the injury.

 - Your future care and support needs.

 - Financial losses, including how much money you’ve lost or will lose resulting from the negligent treatment (e.g. loss of earnings, travel expenses).

 - Specialist equipment and home adaptations that you may need.

 - Damages to your bike, clothing and personal property i.e. phone or laptop.

-To get an idea of the amount that you may receive to compensate for physical injuries use our free injury calculator below:
+To get an idea of the amount that you may receive to compensate for physical injuries use our free bicycle accident compensation calculator below: